 - Illustration of an object-based approach to identify structural differences in tropical cyclone wind fields , QUARTERLY JOURNAL OF THE ROYAL METEOROLOGICAL SOCIETY (2022)

-- The National Weather Service-North Carolina State University Internship Course Impacts and Success over a Generation , BULLETIN OF THE AMERICAN METEOROLOGICAL SOCIETY (2021)
+- The Evolving Role of Humans in Weather Prediction and Communication , BULLETIN OF THE AMERICAN METEOROLOGICAL SOCIETY (2022)

 Overview Warm season weather and climate extremesÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Âflooding rains, heat waves, and droughtsÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â have devastating impacts on people and nature.
 These extremes and their impacts are expected to become more severe as Earth warms, a trend that is increasingly being observed.
 These phenomena challenge our scientific understanding and our modeling systems, because they involve disparate processes operating across wide ranges of scales, both spatially (regional to global) and temporally (convective to seasonal).
 Moreover, there is growing evidence of interactions among these scales.
 For example, the large-scale flow that results in a heat wave, which is then amplified by local interactions with the land surface, may, in turn, be modified by the presence of that regional heat.
 Likewise, the latent heating of the atmosphere associated with heavy rains may influence the circulation on much larger scales.
 Simulating such phenomena with sufficient veracity to address associated scientific questions and to project their responses to climate change, therefore, demands modeling approaches that span as wide a range of scales as is feasible, allowing model outputs to be interrogated at meso- or even cloud-scales.
 Here we propose a program of research, focused on how climate change will affect warm-season weather and climate extremes in North America.
 The research will comprise analyses of existing output of climate models contributed to the 6th Coupled Model Intercomparison Project (CMIP6) in addition to our own high-resolution (15-km grid) numerical experiments using the Model for Prediction Across Scales-Atmosphere (MPAS-A).
 These simulations will start from a 30-year baseline run simulating the current climate.
 Future simulations will include resimulations of extreme events native to the control run under future climate conditions and 30 free running warm season time-slices.
 Extreme events from the time-slice simulations will be re-simulated to enable hour-by-hour analyses of physical processes within the model to determine how they are modified by climate change.
 Event re-simulations at convection permitting resolution will also be explored.
 Intellectual Merit The intellectual merit of this research is in building a predictive understanding of future changes in warm-season climate extremes, by building on existing (CMIP) climate simulations and using modeling strategies that include the multiple relevant scales of the physical climate system that participate in these extremes and the interactions among them.
 The PI teamÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s expertise spans weather and climate dynamics, and the influence of climate change on extreme events.
 Broader Impacts Broader impacts of this work will include better informing the public about future climate extremes and developing future climate scientists.
 The latter will be accomplished via graduate student training, undergraduate research participation, and collaboration with the North Carolina Museum of Natural Sciences in activities for high school students that will introduce them, through hands-on activities, to climate science and will inform them about pathways to future careers in climate science, and STEM generally.
 An open data-access strategy that facilitates classroom and project use of weather and climate datasets, including those produced by this project, will help to build data science, programming, and analysis skills for undergraduate and graduate students at NC State and Northern Illinois Universities.